ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/widget-properties-events/app-properties.html.markdown

 <td width="20">
 </td>
 <td width="740">
-This is the [Theme](/developers/user-guide/product-guide/content-and-app-layout/introduction/themes-styles/themesmanage) that the App uses.
+  This is the <a href="/developers/user-guide/product-guide/content-and-app-layout/introduction/themes-styles/themesmanage">Theme</a> that the App uses.
 Widgets within the App will take their default Style settings from this Theme.

 </td>
 </tr>